-Canada Loves Christmas Trees
+Canada Grows A Lot of Christmas Trees

 If you can’t spend Christmas in Canada, you might as well take a little piece of the country with you.
-In 2006, Canada exported 2.25 million Christmas trees to over 25 countries including Japan, Mexico, the United States and Jamaica.
+Each year, Canada exports more than two million Christmas trees to over 20 countries, including Barbados, France, Jamaica and Thailand.

 Rudolph Was Canadian

-If you were born in Canada after 1964, your Christmases probably involved an annual viewing of the ‘animagic’ holiday special, ‘Rudolph the Red-Nosed Reindeer.’
+If you were born in Canada after 1964, your Christmases probably involved an annual viewing of the “animagic” holiday special, Rudolph the Red-Nosed Reindeer.
 Rankin-Bass, an American production company, created this beloved Christmas program, but did you know that there’s a secret Canadian connection?
 All the characters’ voices (with the exception of Sam the Snowman) were performed by Canadian actors, singers and voiceover artists at the RCA Victor Studios in Toronto.

-Canadians Dig Turkey
+Canadians Really Dig Turkey

 Christmas Isn’t Only Once a Year

 In some corners of Canada, it’s Christmas 365 days a year.
-Welcome to Reindeer Station (Northwest Territories), Christmas Island (Nova Scotia), Sled Lake (Saskatchewan), Holly (Ontario), Noel (Nova Scotia), Turkey Point (Ontario), and Snowflake (Manitoba).
+Welcome to Reindeer Station (Northwest Territories), Christmas Island (Nova Scotia), Sled Lake (Saskatchewan), Holly (Ontario), Noel (Nova Scotia), Turkey Point (Ontario) and Snowflake (Manitoba).

 Here are more funny place names across Canada.